shanebarringer/talk-docker-for-js-devs/Docker-for-JS-devs.md

 ## Docker Setup

 Next, we're going to checkout the `docker-setup` branch.
 This branch has the entire configuration in place.
-We are first going to run the app, to ensure eerything works as expected.
+We are first going to run the app, to ensure everything works as expected.
 Then we'll step through the additional files and break them down line-by-line.

 ### Startup

-First, we'll do perform some cleanup, from our previous example.
+First, we'll perform some cleanup, from our previous example.

 ```shell
 $ dropdb docker-music_dev